eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 -----

 Now the package is ready to be built.
-Change your directory to the workspace folder and build using colcon:
+Change the directory to the workspace folder and build using colcon:

 .. code-block:: bash